jaydenhoang5291/net_salary/README.md

 ### 🧪 Continuous Integration (CI)

 - GitHub Actions is configured via: ```.github/workflows/github-actions.yaml```
 - It runs on every push to the `main` branch and:
   - Installs required packages
   - Runs unit tests to verify code quality

----

 ### 🚀 Continuous Deployment (CD)

 - **Render.com** is connected to the GitHub repository
 - Whenever new commits are pushed:
   - Render pulls the latest version
   - Rebuilds services using the provided `Dockerfile`
   - Deploys the updated backend and frontend containers

 **Environment variables** are configured in the Render dashboard:
 - `API_URL` for frontend to connect to backend
 - `PYTHONPATH=/app` for backend to resolve internal modules

----

-### ✅ Result

-This CI/CD setup ensures that:
-- Code changes are always tested
-- The latest version is always deployed
-- Manual deployment effort is minimized